kevin-wangzefeng/toc/operations/toc-templates/template-dd-pr-incubation.md

 <!-- (TOC Evaluation goes here) -->

-- [ ] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.**
+- [ ] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.
+This can also be satisfied by completing a General Technical Review and capturing the output in the project's documentation.**

 <!-- (TOC Evaluation goes here) -->